playcanvas/developer.playcanvas.com/.github/CONTRIBUTING.md

 ### Code examples

 Please refer to the [Engine contribution guidelines](https://github.com/playcanvas/engine/blob/master/.github/CONTRIBUTING.md) for code styling.
-Use Javascript ES5 as the code is intended to be ran directly in the browser.
+Use JavaScript ES5 as the code is intended to be run directly in the browser.